This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is thoracic disc herniation diagnosed?

-Your healthcare provider will ask you about your symptoms and any health problems you may have.
-Tell him if you have had any recent injuries.
-He may look at your spine and feel for any abnormal areas.
-Tell him if any area on your spine is painful when touched.
+Your healthcare provider will ask about your symptoms and any health problems you have.
+Tell him or her if you have had any recent injuries.
+Your provider may look at your spine and feel for any abnormal areas.
+Tell him or her if any area on your spine is painful when touched.
 Your healthcare provider may do tests to check the movement and feeling in your legs.
 You may also need any of the following:

 - An x-ray, MRI, or CT scan may show a bulging disc or abnormal areas of your spine.
 You may be given contrast liquid to help the bulging disc or spine show up better in the pictures.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Myelography is an x-ray of your spinal cord.
 Dye will be injected into the area around your spinal cord before the pictures are taken.